 Where dolphin hunting

-Australia for Dolphins deeply values the trust placed in us by our donors.
-We, the AFD advisory board, are here to ensure that AFD upholds the highest standards of governance and transparency.
-We are acutely aware that you, our donors, have entrusted your monies with us, and we will endeavour
+AFD deeply values the trust placed in us by our donors.
+We, the AFD team, are here to ensure that AFD upholds the highest standards of governance and transparency.
+We are acutely aware that you, our donors, have entrusted your monies with us, and we will endeavour to use every

 AFD is incredibly grateful to our supporters, and we’re very mindful that we’re spending your money, not our own.
 We will do our very best to use your money as wisely and efficiently as you would yourself to achieve the goals AFD has set out.